The Happiest Man on Earth

 Over the next seven years, Eddie faced unimaginable horrors every day, first in Buchenwald, then in Auschwitz, then on a Nazi death march.
 He lost family, friends, his country.

-Published as Eddie turns a hundred, The Happiest Man on Earth is a powerful, heartbreaking and ultimately hopeful memoir of how happiness can be found even in the darkest of times.
+The Happiest Man on Earth is a powerful, heartbreaking and ultimately hopeful memoir of how happiness can be found even in the darkest of times.

 I have never met Eddie Jaku, but having read his book I feel like I have made a new friend . . .
 This is a beautiful book by a truly amazing man